mo1ein/jobname/src/mhholding.md

 - What is the difference between concurrency and parallelism?

 - We have a scenario.
 We have two goroutine that traverse a slice.
-One is start from begining and other starts from end.
+One is start from beginning and other starts from end.
 How each goroutine can know other one is in the middle of slice?
-With cannels.
+With channels.

 - We have a scenario that we have a goroutine and this goroutine wait for other goroutine how do you handle it? waitgroup.

 - What is interface?

-- Waht is method?
+- What is method?

-- What is reciever function and when we use pass by reference (pointer) on it?
+- What is receiver function and when we use pass by reference (pointer) on it?

 - What is linked list?